yilmazorhan/smallapps.tips/product-group-web-api-infra/README.md

 ## Development Environment Setup
 Install Docker Desktop and your favorite database development tool such as DBeaver.

-if you use mysql as database server, use following steps to create your database.

 if you use Postgres as database server , use following steps to create your database.

 1. Start your local Postgres Server `docker run --detach --name postgre-dev-server --env="POSTGRES_PASSWORD=postgres" --publish 5432:5432 postgres`